sapegin/sapegin.me/src/content/blog/frontend-developer-experience.md

 Only last month gave us [Babel 6](http://babeljs.io/blog/2015/10/29/6.0.0), [React Router 1.0](https://github.com/ReactTraining/react-router/releases/tag/v1.0.0) and [React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html) (a bit earlier) as well as betas of [React Intl 2.0](https://github.com/yahoo/react-intl/releases/tag/v2.0.0-beta-1) and [Webpack 2](https://github.com/webpack/webpack/pull/861).
 All with breaking changes.

 It makes developer experience much more important than ever.
 In the past few months I spent many hours debugging strange issues with webpack, Babel and other libraries.
-I believe that we can do better.
+We can do better.

 ## What we, as tools developers, can do